vetka4ever/Water-Reminder/README.md

  - NavigationView
  - NavigationLink
  - Property Wrapper - it's really something unusual, interesting & scaring
- - Life cycle of View in SwiftUI - i don't like it, because
+ - Life cycle of View in SwiftUI - i don't like it, because UIKit has more methods: willApper, didLoad, willDisappear & etc.
+ - For each
+ - Shapes
+ - ScrollView